dmorris0/Hen-Detection/DeepLabCut.md

     3. Open the config.yaml file in a text editor

-    	1. Change "scorer" to your initials, or use "CZ" as your scorer to avoid having to change this throughout the project files
+    	1. You can change "scorer" to your initials, but we recommend you to use "CZ" as your scorer to avoid having to change this throughout the project files
     	2. Change "project_path" to your DeepLabCut project path
     	3. Change the paths for each video to the correct path for your HPCC account
     	4. Optionally: Add a skeleton definition, see docs for details.
 This skeleton will be used when